-The objective of the transport infrastructure program is to ensure the community is serviced by a high quality and effective road network through well planned and quality development.
+The objective of the Engineering Services is to ensure the community is serviced by a high quality and effective road network through well planned and quality development.
 The function provides and maintains transport infrastructure, including the maintenance and provision of the bridge and drainage network, regional planning and management of development approval.